mikesabat/podstars/README.md

  - If Star isn't already created, create Star.
  - If podcast isn't already created, create Podcast
  - Create Episode and list it for Star.
+Save Podcast image from search/url.

  Next
+  - pull all of podcasts, not just the first 10.
   - Download Audio for episode and put it in player on the site.
   - Shorten the Episode description in the view, with the ability to "Show More..."
 ** We cannot link directly to an episode in itunes.
 It will just link to the page.